interpretml/interpret-community/README.md

 https://docs.microsoft.com/en-us/python/api/azureml-explain-model/azureml.explain.model?view=azure-ml-py)

-Any models that are trained on datasets in Python numpy.array, pandas.DataFrame, iml.datatypes.DenseData, or scipy.sparse.csr_matrix format are supported by this API.
-The explanation functions accept both models and pipelines as input.
-If a model is provided, the model must implement the prediction function predict or predict_proba that conforms to the Scikit convention.
-If a pipeline script is provided, the explanation function assumes that the running pipeline script returns a prediction.
-The repository also supports models trained via PyTorch, TensorFlow, and Keras deep learning frameworks.
 The following are a list of the experimental explainers available in the community repository: